 Other Notable Features: Car rental insurance, roadside assistance, extended warranty, trip cancellation and interruption insurance, lost luggage reimbursement, free credit score updated weekly, free DashPass membership for three months, followed by 50% off next nine months of membership

-A longtime favorite of fans of cash back, the Chase Freedom Unlimited has recently revamped its rewards program and now offers even more opportunity to earn cash back with every purchase.
+A longtime favorite for fans of cash back, the Chase Freedom Unlimited has recently revamped its rewards program and now offers even more opportunities to earn cash back with every purchase.
 Along with the card’s classic 1.5% cash back rate on general purchases, cardholders will enjoy outsized rewards on Ultimate Rewards travel, dining and drugstore purchases.

-With its recent refresh, the Chase Freedom Unlimited is on track to be an ideal choice for cardholders who want the best of both worlds: Not only do you earn 1.5% cash back on general purchases, but you’ll also get 5% back on travel purchased through the Chase Ultimate Rewards portal, 3% back on dining and 3% back on drugstore purchases.
-Through March 2022, you’ll also earn 5% cash back on Lyft purchases.
+The Chase Freedom Unlimited is on track to be an ideal choice for cardholders who want the best of both worlds: Not only do you earn 1.5% cash back on general purchases, but you’ll also get 5% back on travel purchased through the Chase Ultimate Rewards portal, 3% back on dining and on drugstore purchases, and an additional 1.5% in each category for the first year, on up to $20,000 worth of purchases.
+Through March 2025, you’ll also earn 5% cash back on Lyft purchases.

 This new rewards earning scheme is unique, as most cards that offer bonuses in specific spending categories limit you to a 1% cash back rate on general purchases.
-Indeed, based on the average consumer’s spending habits, we estimate that the Chase Freedom Unlimited now caries a terrific average rewards rate of just over 2% back.
-Based on an average spend of $15,900 per year, the average person should earn around $328 per year in cash back with the Chase Freedom Unlimited, about $100 more per year than we’d expect with the card’s traditional cash back program.
+Based on the average consumer’s spending habits, we estimate that the Chase Freedom Unlimited now carries a terrific average rewards rate of just over 2% back.
+With an average spend of $15,900 per year, a consumer should earn around $328 per year in cash back with the Chase Freedom Unlimited, about $100 more per year than we’d expect with the card’s traditional cash back program.
 Of course, you could earn even more if you spend heavily in the card’s bonus categories.

-Once you’ve earned rewards, the Chase Freedom Unlimited is extremely flexible in how you redeem them, giving you plenty of different redemption options.
+Once you’ve earned rewards, the Chase Freedom Unlimited is extremely flexible in how you redeem them, giving you plenty of different redemption options without any minimum to redeem for cash back.
 If you want to use your points for cash back, you can redeem them for either a statement credit or direct deposit into your bank account.
-You also have the option to use Freedom Unlimited points to pay for travel in the Ultimate Rewards portal.
-Just keep in mind that your points might have a different value depending on how you choose to redeem them.
+You also have the option to use Freedom Unlimited points to pay for travel in the Chase Ultimate Rewards portal.
+Just keep in mind that your points might have a different value depending on how you choose to redeem.